 But the Forest Service still manages the centers, which means they are subjected to all agency-wide mandates, including staff cuts.
 That decision did not sit well within the avalanche program.

-鈥淚njuries and fatalities will likely be the result of this cost-saving measure,鈥 Dwayne Meadows, the executive director of the Bridger-Teton Avalanche Center, .
+鈥淚njuries and fatalities will likely be the result of this cost-saving measure,鈥 Dwayne Meadows, the executive director of the Bridger-Teton Avalanche Center, wrote in a letter in October.

 Meadows, Schell, and other avalanche center managers pushed back on the cut.
 Throughout September and into October, they contacted regional forest managers and asked, then begged, to be exempted from the hiring freeze.